-- execution control commands commands that control job step construction and execution and provide communication between a program and its environment. - execution control language commands that control program construction and execution of programs and provide communication between a program and its environment. - execution control processor a processor used to load, run, and/or debug a user program. - FEP front-end processor. - fid the identification information of a CP-6 file. - file a collection of data in one or more formats. - file information table a table of information associated with each file.
+- execution control commands commands that control job step construction and execution and provide communication between a program and its environment. - execution control language commands that control program construction and execution of programs and provide communication between a program and its environment.

+execution control processor - a processor used to load, run, and/or debug a user program.

+FEP - front-end processor.

+- fid the identification information of a CP-6 file. - file a collection of data in one or more formats. - file information table a table of information associated with each file.
 It contains such information as file type, size, location, access controls, and dates. - FIT see file information table. - FPT see function parameter table. - front-end processor a minicomputer on to which the processing and communications load is distributed. - function parameter table (FPT) a table through which a user's program communicates with a monitor function (such as an I/O function). - ghost job a job which is neither a batch nor an on-line program.
 It is initiated and logged on by the monitor, the operator, or another job.
-It may consist of a single job step or it may be controlled by a file or the execution control language. - HASP a communication protocol commonly used between central site computer centers and remote batch terminals.
-It includes 'multileaving', which provides the ability to combine data records for several destination devices into a single transmission block. - HDLC a full-duplex, bit-oriented data transmission protocol.
-The Honeywell and IBM versions and the international standard are nearly identical.

-JIT - see job information table.
+It may consist of a single job step or it may be controlled by a file or the execution control language.

+- HASP a communication protocol commonly used between central site computer centers and remote batch terminals.
+It includes "multileaving", which provides the ability to combine data records for several destination devices into a single transmission block. - HDLC a full-duplex, bit-oriented data transmission protocol.
+The Bull and IBM versions and the international standard are nearly identical. - JIT see job information table.

 - job a collection of steps or activities presented together to a data processing system for execution. - job information table a table associated with each active job.
-The table contains accounting, memory mapping, and temporary monitor information. - job step a subunit of job processing such as compilation, assembly, loading, or execution. - key a data item that uniquely identifies a record within a keyed or indexed file. - keyin information entered by the operator via a keyboard. - language processor either a processor which translates assembly level or high-level source code into machine object code for execution or an interpreter of source code or commands. - library a collection of frequently used routines in a form that facilitates their inclusion into programs.
+The table contains accounting, memory mapping, and temporary monitor information.

+job step - a subunit of job processing such as compilation, assembly, loading, or execution.

+key - a data item that uniquely identifies a record within a keyed or indexed file.

+keyin - information entered by the operator via a keyboard.

+- language processor either a processor which translates assembly level or high-level source code into machine object code for execution or an interpreter of source code or commands. - library a collection of frequently used routines in a form that facilitates their inclusion into programs. - linker a processor that combines and transforms the output of one or more compilations into a single run unit. - logical device a peripheral device represented in a program by a special name (e.g., SI or LO) rather than by specific physical device name. - logical device stream an information stream which may be used when performing input from or output to a spooling device.
+Several logical device streams may be defined at system definition; each is given a name (e.g., LP01, CP01, CR01), each is assigned to a default physical device, and each is given default attributes.
+The user may perform I/O through a logical device stream with the default physical device and attributes, or he may change one or both to satisfy the requirements of his job.

+modem - see data set.